how to navigate your computer.

 The Address Bar is important because most of the windows look so similar it's easy to become "lost".

 It's especially true when navigating between drives.
 I'll point it out later.
+For now, we know where the address bar is.

 navigating a computer.